it-at-m/opensource.muenchen.de/software/dave.md

 DAVe was developed with the [reference architecture](../publish#refarch) of the City of Munich.
 Java Spring Boot is used in the backend and TypeScript and [Vue.js](vuejs) in the frontend.
 A node-flow load plan that clearly displays the traffic flows was designed with the help of SVG.js.

 The data is stored in two different databases: the data relevant for the search, such as location or street names, is stored in ElasticSearch.
 This enables a very high-performance search with search suggestions in real time.
 The traffic data from the counts that is not required for the search is stored in a relational database.
-The application is operated in the data center of the City of Munich on [Openshift](openshift).